inetum-orleans/docker-devbox-ddb/docs/features/jsonnet.md

     - `options`: options to add to the docker-compose command.
         - type: string|null
     - `options_condition`: add a condition for the option to be added or not to the command.
         - type: string|null
+    - `exe`: launch command with docker-compose `exec` instead of `run`.
+        - type: boolean|null
+    - `in_folder`: make the binary only available in a specific folder.
+This grant the capability to have twice the same command on different containers but working in a specific folder
+        - type: string|null

 !!! example